auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

     "generatedDescription" optional: Generated information such as app version, fullstory url, session type, etc. It's a valid option to not set this and include this information in the "description" field.
     "feature" optional: Feature affected by the issue; e.g. Achievements, Stories, Leaderboards.
 Must be a value sent by the shakira/features endpoint.
-    "slack_channel" optional: e.g. #visual-polish.
+    "slackChannel" optional: e.g. #visual-polish.
 If this is set, override the feature and post in this channel.
     "project" required: "DLAA", "DLAI".
     "preRelease" optional: Boolean; Should be "True" if reporting from TestFlight or Android pre-release build.
 Default value is "False".
 }